LocalGovIMS/localgov-ims/docs/creating-an-api-client-from-an-openapi-specification.md

 1. Open a command prompt
 2. Navigate to the folder where you saved the OpenAPI specification in the previous step
 3. Run the [OpenAPI Genearator](https://openapi-generator.tech/) to create the client:
-    * Run: npx @openapitools/openapi-generator-cli generate -i [Name of your YAML file].yaml -g csharp-netcore -o [Location to save to e.g. /Dev/MyClient/] --package-name [Name of your client]
+    * Run: npx @openapitools/openapi-generator-cli generate -i [Name of your JSON file].json -g csharp-netcore -o [Location to save to e.g. /Dev/MyClient/] --package-name [Name of your client]
 4. Open the solution that was created
 5. Update the client to .NET Standard 2.1 (This is so it can be consumed in .NET 5+ projects later on):
     * Open the project properties of the client project